-That clause 19 of the Bill be amended by deleting the proposed paragraph (g) and substituting therefor the following new paragraph 11- the tax became due.
+That clause 19 of the Bill be amended by deleting the proposed paragraph (g) and substituting therefor the following new paragraph 11-

-IIA.
+11A.
 The due date for tax payable in respect of-

-- (a) land or buildings transferred under this Part shall be on or before the date of application for transfer of the property made; - (b) any other property to a date not later than the twentieth day of the month succeeding that in which - BELLING CONTROL AND LICENSING BOARD
+(a) land or buildings transferred under this Part shall be on or before the date of application for transfer of the property made;

+(b) any other property to a date not later than the twentieth day of the month succeeding that in which the tax became due.